 Schedule 8 - Acceptance Procedure (i.a.w. condition F2) for Contract No: C17CSAE/0024

-Following installation components and there fittings will be inspected and approved by Flight Sargent Bugsy Felstead AWC-JADTEU-AP15 or Flight Lieutenant James Andrews AWC-JADTEU-AP3 customer Prior to the contractor leaving the site.
+Following installation of props the Contractor shall contact either Flight Sargent Bugsy Felstead AWC-JADTEU-AP15 or Flight Lieutenant James Andrews AWC-JADTEU-AP3 for them to inspect and accept or reject the installation.
+Prior to the contractor leaving the site.

 Contact Details: